yuanzheng625/deepLab-for-video/README.md

 ## DeepLab for Video Semantic Segmentation
 ![sample](Image.png)

+The benefit of video segmentation over single image segmentation is that temporal information can be ultilized to localize the  appearence-challenging but semantic-consistent parts of an object.
+That is why there are two tires detected in image E while only one for both image C and D.

 This code is edited from DeepLab (a python wraper version https://github.com/TheLegendAli/DeepLab-Context) by Zheng Yuan.
-It enables the single image semantic segmentation algorithm in orginal DeepLab to be applied for video use.
+It enables the single image semantic segmentation algorithm (orginal DeepLab) to be applied for video use.

 Basically, the video segmentation can be seen as two-adjacent-image-together segmentation with temporal constrain in CRF.